Anshaadi/design-thinking-intro/mvp/README.md

 There are three factors to be considered when establishing the MVP:
 1. Desirability - what does the user need?
-2. Viability - what is is the business case for the product?
+2. Viability - what is the business case for the product?
 3. Feasibility - what is technically & financially feasible?

 In Design Thinking, human-centered design begins with Desirability.
 The convergence of user need,  business viability, and technical & financial feasibility outlines the solution.